 When you were a kid, what did you want to be when you grew up?

 For the longest time, I wanted to be a librarian.
 No, not just so I could take my hair out of a bun to stun everyone with my sudden sexiness.
 I have always loved reading....and am a control freak by nature, so what career could be more perfect?
-At one point, I even labelled all of my books and “signed them out” to friends (which is OBVIOUSLY the way to become super popular when you start high school).
+At one point, I even labelled all of my books and “signed them out” to my public school friends.
 It was the "being quiet thing" that eventually made me come to terms with the fact that this wouldn’t be a good fit for me.
 I like talking MUCH too much and I’m sure the daily silence would have driven me insane.
-However, now that I am thinking about this, as a mother with two young kids, I should really look into a PART-TIME library position, the silence one day a week would most definitely be beneficial.

 What is the one skill/talent that you have that you’re most proud of?

 Hands down it is making people laugh.
 Nothing makes me feel better.
 And I often feel like a semi-genius when I am totally on the ball with quick wit.
 I may not have aced Calculus in high school, but the neurotransmitters in my brain can often fire off jokes at lightning speed and that’s good enough for me.
 Plus, I know the word neurotransmitters and that has to count for something as well??

 What is your favourite thing to do each day?

 I started with a line of three: Mom Life, All the Coffee and Positive Vibes Only!
 And I made each candle, one at a time using the microwave!!!
 Crazy to think of that now!

 It's a nod to both the "pay it forward" concept and the well-known quote that "an arrow can only be shot by pulling it backward.
 When life is dragging you back with difficulties, it means it's going to launch you into something great.
 So just focus, and keep aiming."